BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/1-lab-overview/SAI_lab_presentation.rst

 Core acknowledgements
 *********************
-All publications (manuscripts, abstracts, presentations, posters...) based on work conducted in the SAI Core should acknowledge NYUAD Core Technology Platforms.
+All publications (manuscripts, abstracts, presentations, posters...) based on work conducted in the SAI CLab should acknowledge NYUAD Core Technology Platforms.
 A suggested statement is as follows:
 *"This research was partially carried out using the Core Technology Platforms resources at New York University Abu Dhabi."*